to home page«Home

 So the Winterbourne Parish Council launched and co-ordinated a "Save the Village Records" public appeal which was carried out by the Sixth-Form of The Ridings High School.

-As a result, under Schedule 2 of the 1978 measure, an approved secure storage cabinet capable of keeping documents under safe storage conditions was purchased by the people of Winterbourne, Winterbourn Down and Frenchay and consequently, Winterbourne was one of only a few parishes in the country allowed to keep its historic records.
+As a result, under Schedule 2 of the 1978 measure, an approved secure storage cabinet capable of keeping documents under safe storage conditions was purchased by the people of Winterbourne, Winterbourn Down and Frenchay and consequently, Winterbourne was one of only a few parishes in the country allowed to keep its historic records (although the Dymock Survey map of 1827 had to deposited with the County Archives immediately).

-Unfortunately the Survey map of 1827 had to deposited with the County Archives, and in 2006 when the Rector, Canon EI Bailey, and his wife Joanna (the approved keeper of the records) left Winterbourne, all registers and records were surrendered finally to the Bristol Records Office.
+Finally, in 2006 when the Rector, Canon EI Bailey, and his wife Joanna (the approved keeper of the records) left Winterbourne, all the registers and records that had been kept locally were surrendered to the Bristol Record Office.

 However, all the records have been transcribed by Ray Bulmer and copies of local Parish Records, Registers and School Records for Winterbourne, Winterbourn Down and Frenchay have been made available for everyone to view by